 If we cannot just agree to be reasonable and keep using a tiny, wee, little dot that first originated with the writings of Aristophanes (surely, we can appreciate the historical significance and the longevity of such a small but huge piece of written history), maybe we just need to make punctuation more fun.
 If we give the sweet little period a fun sound effect in our brains every time we send a text, maybe the illusion of passive aggression and negativity will disappear, and the period can go back to doing its job, which is really all it wants to do, anyway.

 What’s My Point?

 Where am I going with all of this?
-Frankly, though I am a self-styled Captain of the Grammar Police (or at least a fully deputized member of the squad), I am not without mistakes in my own texts, social media posts, emails, and heck, probably even blog posts; sometimes no amount of reading and re-reading, proofing, editing, and re-writing is enough.
-And texting is, after all, supposed to be informal in nature (the author grudgingly admits).
+Frankly, though I am a self-styled Captain of the Grammar Police (or at least a fully deputized member of the squad), I am not without mistakes in my texts, social media posts, emails, and heck, probably even blog posts; sometimes no amount of reading and re-reading, proofing, editing, and re-writing is enough.
+And texting is, after all, supposed to be informal (the author grudgingly admits).
 I am not on a mission to make every text message grammatically and punctuationally perfect (Lord, help me if that was my aim!).
-I would simply like to make the point that reading into the meaning of something as innocuous as a period is ludicrous and frankly not where we should all be wasting our precious time.
+I would simply like to point out that reading into the meaning of something as innocuous as a period is ludicrous and frankly not where we should all be wasting our precious time.
 With so much negativity in our world these days, do we need to create more negatives by reading into the meanings of a simple little dot?